Jonathan2251/lbd/source/funccall.rst

 As you can see, the dynamic stack allocation needs frame pointer register **fp** support.
-As above assembly, the sp is adjusted to (sp - 48) when it entered the function as usual by instruction **addiu $sp, $sp, -48**.
+As above assembly, the sp is adjusted to (sp - 48) when it enter the function as usual by instruction **addiu $sp, $sp, -48**.
-Next, the fp is set to sp where is the position just above alloca() spaces area as :numref:`funccall-f4` when meets instruction **move $fp, $sp**.
+Next, the fp is set to sp where the position is just above alloca() spaces area as :numref:`funccall-f4` when meets instruction **move $fp, $sp**.
 After that, the sp is changed to the area just below of alloca().
-Remind, the alloca() area which the b point to,
+Remind, the alloca() area where the b point to,
 **"*b = (int*)__builtin_alloca(sizeof(int) * 2 * x6)"**, is
-allocated at run time since the spaces is variable size which depend on x1 variable and cannot be calculated at link time.
+allocated at run time since the size of the space which depends on x1 variable and cannot be calculated at link time.

-:numref:`funccall-f5` depicted how the stack pointer changes back to the caller stack bottom.
+:numref:`funccall-f5` depict how the stack pointer changes back to the caller stack bottom.
 As above, the **fp** is set to the address just above of alloca().
 The first step is changing the sp to fp by instruction **move $sp, $fp**.